Namansinghns/Data_Analytics_projects/README.md

-# Data Analytics projects
+# python_projects.ipynb
-This is sales dataset where use python(pandas and matplotlib) to clean and analyze and create meaningful insights and use powerbi for visualization.
+This is collection dataset where use of python(pandas and matplotlib) to clean and analyze and create meaningful insights.